Amphibians & Reptiles of Coe Park

 Description: A medium-sized turtle that reaches between 5 and 8 inches in length as an adult.
 The dorsal color is a drab dark brown, olive brown, or blackish with a low unkeeled carapace (the top shell that covers the turtle's back) and usually with a pattern of lines or spots radiating from the centers of the scutes.
 The plastron (the lower shell) is yellowish, sometimes with dark blotches in the center of the scutes.
 The legs have black speckling and may show cream to yellowish coloring.
 The head is usually dark and may contain yellow markings.
 Males have a concave plastron, lighter throat, and a longer tail than females.

-General Information/Ecology: The Pacific pond turtle is found along the West Coast from Washington to Baja California, where it inhabits a variety of habitats including ponds, lakes, streams, slow-flowing rivers, and sloughs.
+General Information/Ecology: The Northwestern pond turtle is found along the West Coast in Washington, Oregon, Nevada, and northern and central California where it inhabits a variety of habitats including ponds, lakes, streams, slow-flowing rivers, and sloughs.
 It consumes a varied diet consisting of both animal and plant matter, including carrion.
 Wary and secretive, pond turtles are adept at detecting predators and dive to deep water at the approach of a human.
 They are long-lived, with some individuals exceeding 40 years of age.
 The name pond turtle is not particularly accurate, for they may be found along streams, where they seek basking sites adjacent to deep pools.
 In addition, these turtles rely on terrestrial habitat for nesting and seasonal torpor.
 In areas where streams dry in summer, pond turtles retreat to upland sites and bury themselves beneath a cover of leaf litter or other plant matter; they may remain upland until winter rains restore stream flows and spring weather returns.
 They are capable of climbing steep slopes and may travel over 500 ft. from water.
 Though slow and plodding, pond turtles are capable of impressive movements, and can cover a mile of stream in several days.
-Due primarily to habitat loss and degradation, the Pacific pond turtle is declining throughout its range and is listed by the State of California as a Species of Special Concern.
+Due primarily to habitat loss and degradation, the Northwestern pond turtle is declining throughout its range and the United States Fish and Wildlife Service intends to list both Northwestern and Southwestern species under the federal Endangered Species Act as Threatened Species.

 Photo Credit: Sue Dekalb © All Rights Reserved